PeppeMir/CRM_Service_API/README.md

 - ```amazonws.s3.*``` specify the S3-Amazon Web Service in which perform the storage of the pictures of the customers;
 - ```datasource.startup.adminUser.*``` specify the parameters for the creation of an admin user just after the application boot.
 This is intended as a first run utility that allows to create a first admin user with which perform the initial setup of the application.

-In particular. here there are some example of configuration  and S3:
+In particular. here there are some example of configuration:

 #### for the datasource:
 ```